 SUMMARY: The Comprehensive Environmental Response, Compensation, and Liability Act of 1980 ("CERCLA" or "the Act"), as amended, requires that the National Oil and Hazardous Substances Pollution Contingency Plan ("NCP") include a list of national priorities among the known releases or threatened releases of hazardous substances, pollutants, or contaminants throughout the United States.
 The National Priorities List ("NPL") constitutes this list.
 The NPL is intended primarily to guide the Environmental Protection Agency ("EPA" or "the Agency") in determining which sites warrant further investigation.
 These further investigations will allow EPA to assess the nature and extent of public health and environmental risks associated with the site and to determine what CERCLAfinanced remedial action(s), if any, may be appropriate.
-This rule adds 19 new sites to the NPL; 18 to the General Superfund Section of the NPL and one to the Federal Facilities Section of the
+This rule adds nine new sites to the NPL; all to the General Superfund Section of the NPL.

-EFFECTIVE DATE: The effective date for this amendment to the NCP shall be October 7, 2002.
+DATES: Effective Date: The effective date for this amendment to the NCP is August 23, 2004.

-ADDRESSES: For addresses for the Headquarters and Regional dockets, as well as further details on what these dockets contain, see section II, "Availability of Information to the Public" in the "Supplementary Information" portion of this preamble.
+ADDRESSES: For addresses for the Headquarters and Regional dockets, as well as further details on what these dockets contain, see section II, "Availability of Information to the Public" in the SUPPLEMENTARY INFORMATION portion of this preamble.